 - Paid user bonus 30 GB

-* For the technically inclined, I basically check out extra working copies of my SVN and git repositories under the Google Drive area, to make it easy for Google Drive to sync them to the cloud, but I don't use those copies for development for example.
+* For the technically inclined, I basically check out extra working copies of my SVN and git repositories under the Google Drive area, to make it easy for Google Drive to sync them to the cloud.
+I don't use those copies for development.

 I use Google Drive also as a collaboration tool within my businesses, and other companies and organisations, and occasionally a way to directly publish documents on the Web.

 Last time that I did an OS (re)install on my Mac, after a disc failure, there was no way to make Google Drive use the files restored from my backup disc.
 Instead it insisted on downloading them all again from Google's cloud copy, blasting me through a broadband usage limit that I didn't know I had (and delivering an unexpected bill as a result).
 This misfeature (tying the file to its "i-node" number on disc, which is not preserved on restore from backup) is still present as far as I know.
 This is poor design and may double people's pain after some major computer snafu, unless they have really unlimited bandwidth.
 (I had to visit a friend and use some of his at one point, to get up and running again!)

 Also, I have to be very careful when using Google Drive to backup

 checked-out git working copies.
 If Google Drive is trying to sync while

 git is running on the working copy then silent corruption is highly